-The Company's NEOs' compensation in fiscal year 2021 was comprised of base salary, an annual performance-based cash incentive award, retirement benefits, health and welfare benefits and perquisites.
+The Company's NEOs' compensation in fiscal year 2022 was comprised of base salary, an annual performance-based cash incentive award, retirement benefits, health and welfare benefits and perquisites.
 Additionally, the Company maintains a long-term equity incentive plan.
+The Company's executive compensation structure is intended to attract, retain and reward key leaders who drive both near-term and long-term value for our stockholders.
+The Company also aims to, among other things, provide compensation programs for executive officers and other key employees, including NEOs, to reward both Company and individual performance and align employee interests with stockholders' interests.